nicole-russack/NicoleRussack/ConsolidateLinkedLIst/README.md

 - Email: russack@usc.edu

 ## Compile and Run
-- With docker compile with Make rem_dup
+- With docker compile with make rem_dup
 - Run with ./rem_dup, input file, output file (ex ./rem_dup input.txt output.txt)
 - Input file should contain two lines of intagers seporated by spaces (ex.
 1 2 3 3 4 )
 - The program will print the original input